-As a borrower, himself, Yang understands how student loans can hamper a young person’s ability to finance their adult life.
+As a borrower himself, Yang understands how student loans can hamper a young person’s ability to finance their adult life.
 He is in support of increasing student loan forgiveness efforts to help those who have already graduated from college.
 He also wants colleges to be more transparent about their students’ post-graduation debt and salary figures.

-Specifically, if elected president, he has vowed to propose a “Student Loan Emancipation Act,” in which the federal government would buy all student loan debt, and borrowers would then pay the federal government 10 percent of their annual salary until they have paid off their loans.
+Specifically, if elected president, Yang has vowed to propose a “Student Loan Emancipation Act,” in which the federal government would buy all student loan debt, and borrowers would then pay the federal government 10 percent of their annual salary until they have paid off their loans.
 If they still owe money after 10 years, their loans will be forgiven.

-Additionally, as part of his long list of suggestions, Yang has committed to asking colleges and universities to forgive some, or all, of the loans taken out by students who failed to graduate.
+Additionally, as part of his long list of suggestions, Yang has committed to ask colleges and universities to forgive some, or all, of the loans taken out by students who failed to graduate.
 He also has proposed allowing students to discharge their student loan debt through bankruptcy, which he believes will force lenders to work with students “in good faith.”

 2. Andrew Yang on Social Justice